Mom’s Picks: Top 10 Best Lightweight Strollers

 The basket is not a bad size and actually easily accessible thanks to the small recline.
 Surprisingly, it can hold up to 10 lbs (what?!
 It’s almost the weight of the stroller).
 You will also enjoy the included cup holder, tall handlebars, and all-wheel suspension.

 The fold is easy but requires both hands.
-While there is an auto lock, they took out the standing fold.
-The G-Lite rolls on 4.7″ plastic wheels that are OK for flat surfaces, but not going to handle much of any terrain.
+There is an auto lock, but in 2018 they took out the standing fold.
+The G-Lite rolls on 4.7″ plastic wheels that are ok for flat surfaces, but not going to handle much of any terrain.
 I wish the wheels were hard rubber-like on G-Luxe.
 Here is my full review »

 Pros: lightweight, large canopy, compact fold, durable frame, tall handlebars.